 (1) Annual Committee Meeting - Each student is required to have a meeting at least once a year with your Thesis Committee, including your advisor, to discuss academic and research progress and plans.
-The Annual Committee Meetings commence once your Thesis Advisory Committee has been chosen.
 It is strongly recommended that this meeting be held immediately after your yearly student seminar.
-The student should give the Chair the evaluation form.
-The form will be filled out, emailed to committee members for their approval, then signed by both advisor and student and submitted to the DGS for review and inclusion in the student's file.
+See number three regarding the annual student review form.
 If problems are detected in academic or research progress, the student or any committee member may call for additional Thesis Advisory Committee meetings and/or Student Review Committee meetings.